shivamlth27/Unlearning-sensitive-content-from-Large-Language-Models/README.md

 ```

 5. **Access Dashboard**:
-   Open your browser and navigate to `http://localhost:5000`
+   Open browser and navigate to `http://localhost:5000`

 ## Configuration